StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/on-the-possibility-of-multiple-rahabs/_index.md

 {{% toggleable-content %}}

-### Content
+### Content {#dealing-with-the-main-arguments-against-a-single-rahab-interpretation-content}

 **October, 2015 - before I had any Greek**

-### Q: How can we be sure the Rahab mentioned in Matthew in Jesus' genealogy is the same as the Rahab in Joshua?
+#### Q: How can we be sure the Rahab mentioned in Matthew in Jesus' genealogy is the same as the Rahab in Joshua? {#dealing-with-the-main-arguments-against-a-single-rahab-interpretation-q-how-can-we-be-sure-the-rahab-mentioned-in-matthew-in-jesus-genealogy-is-the-same-as-the-rahab-in-joshua}

 I was talking to someone this week about Rahab, and there is a point of confusion I was wondering I could clear up with you.
 Apparently, the spelling of Rahab's name is different when she is mentioned in Matthew (Jesus's genealogy) than when her name is mentioned in Joshua.
 It is spelled the same everywhere else, but how can we be so sure it's the same Rahab?
 Or is everything I said wrong?

 <!-- --- -->

-### An approach to answering this question: refuting an argument representative of the the opposing position point-by-point
+#### An approach to answering this question: refuting an argument representative of the the opposing position point-by-point {#dealing-with-the-main-arguments-against-a-single-rahab-interpretation-an-approach-to-answering-this-question-refuting-an-argument-representative-of-the-the-opposing-position-point-by-point}

- {#dealing-with-the-main-arguments-against-a-single-rahab-interpretation-content-october-2015-before-i-had-any-greek-q-how-can-we-be-sure-the-rahab-mentioned-in-matthew-in-jesus-genealogy-is-the-same-as-the-rahab-in-joshua-i-was-talking-to-someone-this-week-about-rahab-and-there-is-a-point-of-confusion-i-was-wondering-i-could-clear-up-with-you-apparently-the-spelling-of-rahab-s-name-is-different-when-she-is-mentioned-in-matthew-jesus-s-genealogy-than-when-her-name-is-mentioned-in-joshua-it-is-spelled-the-same-everywhere-else-but-how-can-we-be-so-sure-it-s-the-same-rahab-or-is-everything-i-said-wrong-an-approach-to-answering-this-question-refuting-an-argument-representative-of-the-the-opposing-position-point-by-point}{{< subjects >}}
+{{< subjects >}}
 <a href="/subject-index/#apologetics-combatting-falsehood-by-refuting-a-representative-specific-argument">Apologetics > Combatting falsehood by refuting a representative specific argument</a>
 {{< /subjects >}}